-Although there’s no cure for chronic myeloid leukemia, the cancer can be managed through daily medications including tyrosine kinase inhibitors (TKIs).
+Although there’s no cure for chronic myeloid leukemia, this cancer can be managed through daily medications including tyrosine kinase inhibitors (TKIs).

 Gleevec was the first TKI to hit the market in 2001.
 Blood tests show that CML responds quickly to Gleevec, generally within one to three months.
 Side effects are usually mild and may include: